Wilmington and Weldon Railroad: History

 Among the early employees of the W&W RR was assistant engineer William G. Lewis.
 The future Civil War general began his railroad career in 1858.
 From 1854 to 1871 S.L.
 Fremont was Chief Engineer and Superintendent.
 Fremont, North Carolina, is named in his honor.

 During the American Civil War, the railroad was used heavily by the Confederacy for transporting troops and supplies.
 The railroad also played a key role in the Siege of Petersburg.
 The cities of Wilmington and Goldsboro fell in 1865 at the end of the war, and the railroad was badly damaged.

 The railroad managed to rebuild after the war.
 By 1866, the bridge over the Cape Fear River was rebuilt, which reconnected the line to Wilmington.
 By 1869, the W&W and other railroads in the Carolinas were purchased by a group of Baltimore capitalists including William T. Walters.
 This group of lines were advertised as the Atlantic Coast Line, but were still operated independently.

 In 1872, the W&W was leased by the Wilmington, Columbia and Augusta Railroad, but this lease ended in 1878 when the WC&A went bankrupt.

 The W&W was officially merged into the Atlantic Coast Line Railroad (ACL) on April 21, 1900.
 The ACL established its headquarters in Wilmington.
-The Wilmington and Weldon Railroad from Weldon to Conentnea would become part of the ACL's main line, with the remaining line south to Wilmington becoming the ACL's Contentnea–Wilmington Line (C Line).
+The Wilmington and Weldon Railroad's main line from Weldon to Contentnea (just south of Wilson, North Carolina) would become part of the ACL's main line.
+The remaining line south to Wilmington becoming the ACL's Contentnea–Wilmington Line.

 In 1909, the ACL realigned the track in Goldsboro to bypass the center of town in conjunction with the opening of Goldsboro Union Station.
 The line's original alignment along Center Street was removed in 1925.

 The Atlantic Coast Line became the Seaboard Coast Line Railroad in 1967 after merging with their former rival, the Seaboard Air Line Railroad.
 In 1980, the Seaboard Coast Line's parent company merged with the Chessie System, creating the CSX Corporation.
 The CSX Corporation initially operated the Chessie and Seaboard Systems separately until 1986, when they were merged into CSX Transportation.
 The ex-ACL main line is still in service as CSX's A Line.
 The former W&W from Contentnea south is now CSX's W&W Subdivision (named in reference to the Wilmington and Weldon Railroad).